phenomecentre/nPYc-Toolbox/docs/configuration/builtinSOPs.rst

 	============================= ============ ========================== ==================================================================================
 	Parameter                     Type    	   Default value              Role
 	============================= ============ ========================== ==================================================================================
-	'corrThreshold'                float       0.7                        When filtering features by :term:`linearity reference`, the correlation must be above this
+	'corrThreshold'                float       0.7                        When filtering features by correlation to dilution using the :term:`Serial Dilution Sample`, the correlation must be above this
 	'corrMethod'                   str         'pearson'                  Type of correlation to linearity to calculate, must be 'pearson' or 'spearman'
 	'rsdThreshold'                 float       30                         When filtering features by :term:`RSD`, the RSD must be below this
 	'varianceRatio'                float       1.1                        When filtering features RSD in Study Samples must be at least RSD in Precision Reference * this value